abtion/guidelines/best-practices/workflow.md

 - We accept that we might be wrong.
 - We want to improve any codebase we work on.
 - We want to learn.
-- We want to educate our coworkers.
+- We want to educate our co-workers.

 ## Goals